NERDSITU/nerdyicebreakers/README.md

 # Nerdy icebreaker party games

 ## Introduction
-These games icebreakers for parties of any size.
+These games are icebreakers for parties of any size.
 They are especially well suited for *nerds*, in particular research groups.
 They were tested and approved by [NERDS](https://nerds.itu.dk).

 ## Nerdgame (5 min)
 [📁 nerdgame](/nerdgame/)